anagalacticRuby/AirlineReservationSystem/README.md

 # Airline Reservation System

-This project was generated with [Java].
+This project was generated with [Java], isn't that cool!

 ## Testing

-this will be tested using Selenium, Branch Coverage using Eclipse IDE.
+This software product will be tested using Mockito and JUnit 5.
+Maven has been proposed to help integrate the software with the program to avoid having to include a bunch of libraries each time. :)

 ## Running Locally